marjanov802/Travel-Planner/Travel_Planner/docs/Testing-human-nav.md

 Next I saw the easiest way to get to Brazil's main cities.
 And transport between the cities that I would like to see or activities I would want to participate in.

+CONCLUSIONS:
+Images of activites needed, very visual
+Once activites are selected they should be sorted in proximity of area or trips that can be taken from certain major cities.
+Distances between the places should be calculated , and method to get there should be know.